-- If you are paying, or have paid, additional contributions to buy extra LGPS pension by paying Additional Pension Contributions (APCs) (or Shared Cost Additional Pension Contributions (SCAPCs)) these will not count towards the value of any partner's pension as they only count towards your pension. - If you elected before 1 April 2014 to pay Additional Regular Contributions (ARCs) then, provided you opted to pay for dependant's benefits when you took out your original contract, extra benefits will be payable to your spouse, civil partner or eligible cohabiting partner.
-If you were still paying the ARCs at the date of death you will be deemed to have completed all payments.
-If you did not opt to pay for dependant's benefits when you took out your original ARC contract, then no extra benefits will be payable. - If you elected before 1 April 2008 to buy LGPS added years of membership you will be credited on your death with the whole extra period of membership that you set out to buy, even if you have not completed full payment for it.
-This will increase the value of the benefits payable for your spouse, civil partner or eligible cohabiting partner. - If you elected before 1 April 2014 to buy extra cohabiting partner survivor benefits, then the whole of your pre 6 April 1988 membership that you were paying additional contributions for will be included in calculating any survivor pension payable to an eligible cohabiting partner, even if you have not completed full payment for it. - If you are paying Additional Voluntary Contributions (AVCs) arranged through the LGPS (inhouse AVCs) the value of your AVC fund is payable as is the value of any extra life cover pension for your spouse, civil partner or eligible cohabiting partner paid for through AVCs.
+- If you paid additional contributions to buy extra LGPS pension by paying Additional Pension Contributions (APCs) (or Shared Cost Additional Pension Contributions (SCAPCs)) these will not count towards the value of any partner's pension as they only count towards your pension. - If you elected before 1 April 2014 to pay Additional Regular Contributions (ARCs) then, provided you opted to pay for dependant's benefits when you took out your original contract, extra benefits will be payable to your spouse, civil partner or eligible cohabiting partner.
+If you did not opt to pay for dependant's benefits when you took out your original ARC contract, then no extra benefits will be payable.

+- If you elected before 1 April 2008 to buy LGPS added years of membership any period of membership you have paid for will count towards the benefits payable to your partner provided you married, entered into a civil partnership or were cohabiting with your partner whilst an active member of the LGPS.
+This will increase the value of the benefits payable for your spouse, civil partner or eligible cohabiting partner. - If you elected before 1 April 2014 to buy extra cohabiting partner survivor benefits, then any pre 6 April 1988 membership you have bought will be included in calculating any survivor pension payable to an eligible cohabiting partner. - If you were paying Additional Voluntary Contributions (AVCs) arranged through the LGPS (inhouse AVCs) and elected to defer taking payment of your AVC fund when you retired from the LGPS the value of your AVC fund is payable.
+If you bought a top up pension in the LGPS with your AVC fund when you retired the extra pension purchased will also count towards the benefits payable to your partner (unless you retired between 1 April 2008 and 31 March 2014 and chose not to provide for dependant's benefits).